X

 • Can feel overwhelming for first-time users

-Visme is more than just a presentation tool, it’s a full visual content platform.
-You can create slides, infographics, charts, and even interactive designs, making it a great choice for marketers and educators.
+Visme is more than a presentation tool.
+It's a full visual content platform.
+Slides, infographics, charts, interactive designs.

-Its drag–and–drop interface makes customization easy, and there’s a huge library of templates, icons, and visuals to work with.
-Unlike PowerPoint or Google Slides, Visme also supports multimedia presentation elements like GIFs, audio, and video for more visually engaging presentations like animated video presentations.
+Unlike PowerPoint or Google Slides, Visme supports multimedia elements like GIFs, audio, and video for animated presentations.

 Visme vs PowerPoint